lubeda/EsphoMaTrix/README.md

 mode: single
 ```

-Prerequisites: This works since 2023.3.1 thanx to @andrew-codechimp fpr the new del_screen
+Prerequisites: This works since 2023.3.1 thanx to @andrew-codechimp for the new del_screen

 ### Integrate in Home Assistant UI